frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 5,Rome
 ```

-For a starter, we will use the command-line interface:
+To start, we will use the command-line interface:

 ```bash
 $ frictionless extract data/country-3.csv